 The third landmark was the First World War, which impacted significantly the development of indigo industry in India.
 It brought the on-going debate – natural vs. synthetic – into a far wider perspective of war, international diplomacy, and trade.
 However, the author’s indifference to the broader realities of life, politics and society in the country leaves the narrative incomplete.
 It may be recalled that around this time nationalism was fast emerging in the whole of north India, the main area of indigo plantation.
 Revolutionary nationalist Khudiram Bose bombed and killed a white British family in 1908 at Muzaffarpur, then a major centre of assemblage of white planters in the country.
 Such revolutionary activities in the region continued until Independence.
 Moreover, through the Swadeshi Movement numerous indigenous efforts were made to promote agriculture on modern lines in the country.
 Rabindranath Tagore experimented in his farm at Santiniketan at Bolepur, and a Swadeshi farm was established near Deoghar, now in Jharkhand.
 A look at these developments could have given insights into both indigo plantation practices, and nationalism in the country.

 The author overlooks the response of the nationalist bodies like the Indian National Congress, and of the common masses who provided the labour force for the indigo industry.
 Unfortunately, the history of the masses is yet to be written properly.In that, proceedings of the the local popular organisations, particularly in Bengal, may give us useful information, or else, information may be hidden in obscure places, as in the crime files of the local administration and in the diaries of the planters themselves.
-Curiously enough, the author touches upon the aspect of nationalism only in the Conclusion in the end of the book but that too very briefly.
+Curiously enough, the author touches upon the aspect of nationalism only in the conclusion in the end of the book and then only very briefly.
 It is worth remembering that Gandhi’s movement for freedom, the most potent and conclusive phase of the freedom struggle in India, started in 1917 as a consequence of the problems created by indigo plantation in Champaran in Bihar.
-This is ironic, as the author has studied meticulously many of the indigo-producing establishments located in Champaran and the surrounding areas.
+The author's neglect of this is ironic, as he has studied meticulously many of the indigo-producing establishments located in Champaran and the surrounding areas.
 There are several works on the socio-economic aspects of these establishments in Champaran and elsewhere in the country, with harrowing narratives of the excesses and exploitation of the poor ryots by the white planters, and some of them are included in the bibliography of this book.

 Likewise, the author’s comparative silence on traditional indigenous practices in indigo cultivation in India is intriguing.
 There are credible references to indigo cultivation and its use in pre-colonial India (2) which the author himself refers to in the book (pp. 59–60, 62–7).
-But it is baffling why he does not go into its history in greater detail and show whether white planters made use of indigenous knowledge for their own operations.
+But it is baffling that he does not go into its history in greater detail and show whether white planters made use of indigenous knowledge for their own operations.
 If not, then why?
-Was it because of hostility between the planters and the local people that might have hindered any interaction and free flow of ideas and information between the two?
-Or, there were other reasons?
+Did hostility between the planters and the local people hinder any interaction and free flow of ideas and information between the two?
+Or, were there other reasons?

 - Deepak Kumar, Science and the Raj 1857–1905 (New Delhi, 1995).Back to (1)